 In Office 365, users can sign in by using either of two types of credentials: Personal (Microsoft account) or Organization (the Office 365 user ID that is assigned by the organization).
 The user supplies these credentials within the user interface (UI) or they can be picked up from the operating system in certain cases.

 You can enable one of four sign-in states by using the Block sign-in to Office setting in the Registry.
 This setting controls whether users can provide credentials to Office 2013 by using either their Microsoft account or the Office 365 user ID assigned by the organization.

 The Registry key for this setting is as follows:

-Sign in only by using a Microsoft account.
+Users can sign in only by using their Microsoft account.

 Office 2013 automatically bootstraps itself by using any Active Directory Domain Services (AD DS) account through which the user signed in to the operating system.
 If that Active Directory account is federated with Office 2013, the user automatically receives all benefits of signing into Office 2013 without having to perform any additional steps.

 For more information about federating your domain by using Office 365, see Prepare for single sign-on.